jkim971201/SkyPlace/README.md

 **Source code will be uploaded soon.**
 I'm currently working for bug fixing.
 Sorry to people who have been waiting for this repo.

-# Publications
+# Publication
 - Jaekyung Im and Seokhyeong Kang,
-  "**SkyPlace : A New Mixed-size Placement Framework using Modularlity-based Clustering and SDP Relaxation**", ACM/IEEE Design Automation Conference (DAC), San Francisco, CA, June 27-31, 2024
+  "SkyPlace : A New Mixed-size Placement Framework using Modularlity-based Clustering and SDP Relaxation", ACM/IEEE Design Automation Conference (DAC), 2024.

 # Dependency
 - GCC